openshift/enhancements/enhancements/builds/disable-builder-sa.md

   production/application clusters so that only service accounts related to applications are deployed, and they have the minimum permissions necessary.
-- As a software architect/platform engineer, I want to change the default service account used for builds so I can customize its permissions.
+- As a software architect/platform engineer, I want to change the default "golden path" service account used for builds so I can customize its permissions.
 - As a product manager, I want to know how many OpenShift clusters are disabling the builder service account so that I can understand the impact of this feature.